SheetJS/sheetjs/misc/docs/README.md

 The Lotus formats consist of binary records similar to the BIFF structure.
-Lotus did release a whitepaper decades ago covering the original WK1 format.
+Lotus did release a specification decades ago covering the original WK1 format.
 Other features were deduced by producing files and comparing to Excel support.